PCSX2/pcsx2-net-www/article-backup/otherArticles/markdown/114-farewell-from-your-trusty-tester.md

 remember.
 Thanks to all those that have given me support throughout these years and to those that still believe in the same things I did over half a decade ago.
 Never give up on the dream to keep the reality
-alive: the PCSX2 team is accomplishing what Sony couldn\'t.
+alive: the PCSX2 team is accomplishing what Sony couldn't.
 Always remember the hard work that goes into such a project as this.
 As always, I will keep General Emulation going.
-Take care to all those I\'ve met and those I haven\'t.
+Take care to all those I've met and those I haven't.
 I love all of you.

 Thanks for the memories. - General Plot
 :::